Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 arrow_upward

-Source of infection is a sick person, including an erased and asymptomatic form of mumps.
-The patient is contagious in the last days of the incubation period, in the prodromal period and in the first 5 days of the height of the disease.
-Reconvalescents are not sources of infection.
+Source of infection is a sick person, including the erased and asymptomatic form of mumps.
+The patient is contagious in last days incubation period, in the prodromal period and in the first 5 days of the height of the disease.
+Convalescents are not sources of infection.

-The mechanism of infection.
-Infection occurs by airborne droplets, the virus is excreted in saliva.
+Mechanism of infection.
+Infection occurs by airborne droplets, the virus is released in saliva.
 Transmission of infection through infected household items and toys is allowed.
-In some cases, intrauterine infection with the mumps virus is described - the vertical route of transmission.
+In some cases, intrauterine infection with the mumps virus has been described - a vertical route of transmission.

-Mostly children are ill at the age of 1 year - 15 years, boys are 1.5 times more likely than girls.
+Mostly children get sick at the age of 1 year – 15 years, boys are 1.5 times more likely than girls.
 Persons who have not had mumps remain susceptible to it throughout their lives, which leads to the development of the disease in different age groups.

-Seasonal rise in incidence is typical at the end of winter - in spring (March - April).
-The disease occurs both in the form of sporadic cases and epidemic outbreaks.
+Seasonal increase in incidence is typical at the end of winter - in spring (March - April).
+The disease occurs in both sporadic cases and epidemic outbreaks.

 Mumps infection is one of the most common viral diseases that occurs in all countries of the world.